openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ### Summary of Development

-The Platform Development Kit is the parent project and will provide:
+The Platform Development Kit is the linked receiving project for the SDK and will provide:

 - overall program management;
 - MCU design, development and manufacturer;